d-visali/RTL_101/README.md

 Unable to do last task ,  because i'm unable to download Vitis in my laptop

-Tried many times by ,even reinstalling.
+Tried many times ,even by reinstalling the whole Software.